apache/cloudstack/CONTRIBUTING.md

 1. In your browser, navigate to your forked repository: [https://github.com/YOUR_ACCOUNT/cloudstack](https://github.com/YOUR_ACCOUNT/cloudstack)
 2. Click the new button called '**Compare & pull request**' that showed up just above the main area in your forked repository
+3. Validate the pull request will be into the upstream `master` and will be from your `feature_x` branch
-3. Enter a detailed description of the work you have done and then click '**Send pull request**'
+4. Enter a detailed description of the work you have done and then click '**Send pull request**'

 If you are requested to make modifications to your proposed changes, make the changes locally on your `feature_x` branch, re-push the changes to your fork and submit the pull request again.